Gas and electricity standing charges explained

 A standing charge is a fixed daily amount that you pay on your bill regardless of how much energy you use.
 Standing charges apply to both gas and electricity and will vary by supplier, where you live, how you pay and what meter you have.

-Standing charges cover the suppliers cost of:
+Standing charges cover the cost of:

-- Supporting government social and environmental schemes like the Warm Home Discount
+- Supporting social and energy investment schemes

 - Failed suppliers exiting the energy market – electricity only